 5.3.3.
 Preceding vehicle severe braking test

-The vehicle shall be driven in a lane with varying curvatures as specified in the operational design domain, with the automated lane keeping function activated and the vehicle driver having the hands and feet off the vehicle controls, and with a preceding target, for at least [1] minute, after which the preceding target will perform a deceleration manoeuvre with a mean fully developed deceleration of 6 m/s² until standstill.
+The vehicle shall be driven in a lane with varying curvatures as specified in the operational design domain, with the automated lane keeping function activated and the vehicle driver having the hands and feet off the vehicle controls, and with a preceding target, for at least [1] minute.
+The preceding target shall be driven at the constant speeds and with offsets as defined below, as well as with a realistic speed profile, including accelerations, decelerations and full stops.
+At time t0 the preceding target will perform a deceleration manoeuvre with a mean fully developed deceleration of 6 m/s² until standstill.

+The speed profile and the time at which the deceleration starts shall be selected according to the following algorithm:

+Selection of the speed profile as described in 5.3.1.

+Weighted random selection of the time of start of deceleration t0 (which defines also the corresponding lead vehicle speed and acceleration v0 and a0) from the selected speed profile, according to a weighting function [v x (1 + abs(a)], normalised by the sum of all the values, so that the total probability is 1.

-At least [two] combination of the following characteristics shall be performed for each target:Constant speed: 10 km/h, vmax, 0.5 x vmax,
+At least [two] combination of the following characteristics shall be performed for each target:Constant speed: 10 km/h, vmax, 0.5 x vmax, , speed profile

 Target characteristics: Vehicle, Powered Two-Wheeler,